Shidhin-VP/NLBikeShare_AnalyticsAssistant/README.md

   ⬇️
 🌐 Frontend sends request to FastAPI Backend (hosted on Heroku)
   ⬇️
-🖥️ Backend converts user query to sql query ↔️ 🤖 OpenAI API 🤖
+🖥️ Backend converts user query to SQL query    ↔️    🤖 OpenAI API 🤖
   ⬇️
-🖥️ Backend fetches data according to the SQL 🛢️ Postgres DataBase 🛢️ ⬇️
+🖥️ Backend fetches data according to the SQL   ↔️    🛢️ Postgres Database 🛢️
-🖥️ Backend processes the fetched data to user friendly response ↔️ 🤖 OpenAI API 🤖
   ⬇️
+🖥️ Backend processes the fetched data to a user-friendly response↔️    🤖 OpenAI API 🤖
+  ⬇️
+🌐 Backend sends response via FastAPI to the Frontend
+  ⬇️
-📱 Output displayed to the User (to Streamlit / Mobile App)
+📱 Output displayed to the User (Streamlit / Mobile App)

 # URL for Accessing the Sites:
 https://bikeshareanalyticsassistant.streamlit.app/